greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd.md

 **Tip:**

 *   Most of the following commands also work if multiple units are specified, see `man systemctl` for more information.
-*   Since [systemd 220](https://github.com/systemd/systemd/blob/master/NEWS#L323-L326), a `--now` switch can be used in conjunction with `enable`, `disable` and `mask` to respectively start, stop or mask immediately the unit rather than after the next boot.
+*   The `--now` switch can be used in conjunction with `enable`, `disable`, and `mask` to respectively start, stop, or mask immediately the unit rather than after the next boot.
 *   A package may offer units for different purposes.
 If you just installed a package, `pacman -Qql *package* | grep -Fe .service -e .socket` can be used to check and find them.

 **Start** a unit immediately: